arangodb/arangodb-java-driver/docs/v7_java-reference-setup.md

 - `acquireHostListInterval(Integer)`:             acquireHostList interval (ms), (default: `3_600_000`, 1 hour)
 - `loadBalancingStrategy(LoadBalancingStrategy)`: load balancing strategy, possible values are: `NONE`, `ROUND_ROBIN`, `ONE_RANDOM`, (default: `NONE`)
 - `responseQueueTimeSamples(Integer)`:            amount of samples kept for queue time metrics, (default: `10`)
-- `serde(ArangoSerde)`:                           serde to serialize and deserialize user data
+- `serde(ArangoSerde)`:                           serde to serialize and deserialize user-data

-`ArangoConfigProperties.fromFile()` reads the following properties:
+### Config File Properties

+`ArangoConfigProperties.fromFile()` reads config properties prefixed with `arangodb` from `arangodb.properties` file (as in version `6`).
+Different prefix and file name can be specified using its overloaded variants.

+The properties read are:
 - `hosts`: comma-separated list of `<hostname>:<port>` entries
 - `protocol`: `VST`, `HTTP_JSON`, `HTTP_VPACK`, `HTTP2_JSON` or `HTTP2_VPACK`
 - `timeout`